dailybruin/training/javascript/README.md

 }
 ```

-And you invoke merely calling the function name:
+And you use/"invoke" the function by calling its name:

 ```javascript
 const threePlusFour = add(3, 4);